Enlarged mixed Shimura varieties, bi-algebraic system and some Ax type transcendental results: Enlarged mixed Shimura data

 \begin{rmk} \begin{enumerate} \item Conditions (2) and (3) together imply that the composite homomorphism $\G_{m,\C}\xrightarrow{\omega}\S_\C\xrightarrow{h_x}P_\C\rightarrow(P/W)_\C$ is a cocharacter of the center of $P/W$ defined over $\R$.
 This map is called the weight. \item We shall compare Definition~\ref{DefinitionEnlargedMixedShimuraDatum} with that of mixed Shimura data in \cite[2.1]{PinkThesis} in $\mathsection$\ref{SubsectionSomeConstructionsOfEMSD} (categorical comparison) and $\mathsection$\ref{SubsectionStructureOfUnderlyingSpace} (geometric comparison).
 According to Pink \cite[2.1]{PinkThesis}, a mixed Shimura datum is a triple $(P,\cX,h)$ where $P$ is as in Definition~\ref{DefinitionEnlargedMixedShimuraDatum}, $\cX$ is a left homogeneous space under $P(\R)U(\C)$ and $h\colon\cX\rightarrow\hom(\S_\C,P_\C)$ is $P(\R)U(\C)$-equivariant such that all the conditions in Definition~\ref{DefinitionEnlargedMixedShimuraDatum} are satisfied for any $x\in\cX$, with $P/W$ replaced by $P/U$ in condition~(1).
 For those who are familiar with mixed Shimura data, the action of $P(\R)U(\C)$ on $\cX$ can be extended to an action of $P(\R)W(\C)$.\footnote{Let $M$ and $\varphi$ be as in Proposition~\ref{PropositionComplexStructureOfUniformizingSpaceHodgeStructureViewpoint}, then the action of $P(\R)U(\C)$ on $\varphi\circ h(\cX)$ extends to an action of $P(\R)W(\C)$ by Proposition~\ref{PropositionReplaceByASmallerOrbit}.
 Hence the action of $P(\R)U(\C)$ on $\cX$ extends to an action of $P(\R)W(\C)$ because $\varphi(h(\cX))\cong h(\cX)$ and every fiber of $h$ is at most finite.} But the map $h\colon\cX\rightarrow\hom(\S_\C,P_\C)$ is NOT $P(\R)W(\C)$-equivariant because $\mathrm{Cent}_{P(\R)W(\C)}(h_x)$ is reductive by Lemma~\ref{LemmaCentralizerOfh}. \item Any pure Shimura datum or any mixed Shimura datum with trivial weight $-1$ part is by definition an enlarged mixed Shimura datum. \end{enumerate} \end{rmk}

 In view of Remark~\ref{RemarkAfterDefinitionOfEMSD}(2) and Proposition~\ref{PropositionReplaceByASmallerOrbit}, enlarged mixed Shimura data and mixed Shimura data encrypt the same information from the Hodge theory.
 Therefore in order to define morphisms between enlarged mixed Shimura data, other aspects should be taken into consideration.
-This is the geometric part which we consider in $\mathsection$\ref{SubsectionStructureOfUnderlyingSpace}.
-For the moment we define:
+We will postpone it to later subsections.
+For the moment let us define: \begin{defn} A \textbf{coarse morphism} $(P_1,\cX^\natural_1,h_1)\rightarrow(P_2,\cX^\natural_2,h_2)$ between enlarged mixed Shimura data consists of a homomorphism $f\colon P_1\rightarrow P_2$ and a $P_1(\R)W_1(\C)$-equivariant map $f_s\colon\cX^\natural_1\rightarrow\cX^\natural_2$ such that the following diagram commutes: